What are the actual numbers? How many bear attacks happen per year? And should you be worried?

 - Since 1900, 61 people have been killed by a black bear in North America.
 These are the rarest attacks compared to the ones by grizzly bears.

-- You’re 425,000 times more likely to die from heart disease than a bear attack.
+- You’re three times more likely to encounter a bear in August compared to November.

 So, if you long to meet a bear out in the wild, your chances are very slim but not non-existent.
 You’ll learn what to do in such cases a bit later.